Nerwyn/material-rounded-theme/README.md

 }
 ```

-- Consider renaming the file to something recognizable, like `material-design-colors.css`
+8. (Optional) Rename the file to something recognizable, like `material-design-colors.css`

-8. Upload this file to your Home Assistant instance, preferable in the config/www folder.
+9. Upload this file to your Home Assistant instance, preferable in the config/www folder.
    - Your `configuration.yaml` file is found in the `config` folder.
 If the `www` folder does not exist create it.
 More information about the configuration folder can be found [here](https://www.home-assistant.io/docs/configuration/#to-find-the-configuration-directory).
-9. Navigate to a dashboard and then click `🖉 Edit dashboard` > `⋮ Open dashboard menu` > `Manage resources`.
+10. Navigate to a dashboard and then click `🖉 Edit dashboard` > `⋮ Open dashboard menu` > `Manage resources`.
-10. Click `+ ADD RESOURCE`.
+11. Click `+ ADD RESOURCE`.
-11. In the `URL` field enter the path to the resource file.
+12. In the `URL` field enter the path to the resource file.
     - Like `/local/material-design-colors.css`
-12. Select `Resource Type` `Stylesheet`.
+13. Select `Resource Type` `Stylesheet`.
-13. Click `CREATE`.
+14. Click `CREATE`.
-14. Hard refresh (`CTRL` + `F5`) your browser or clear app/browser cache to ensure the new resource loads correctly.
+15. Hard refresh (`CTRL` + `F5`) your browser or clear app/browser cache to ensure the new resource loads correctly.

 ## Material You Components, Powered By Card Mod